 The method is extremely simple.
 Finely shred both types of cabbage.
 You can even use a slicer attachment on your kitchen processor to do the job for you.
 Coarsely grate the carrot (or you may choose to julienne it for extra crunch).
 Cut the spring onion (scallion) into three, then thinly slice each piece into thin strips.
 Similarly, slice the pepper into long strips.
 You want everything of similar size and thickness.
 Lastly, roughly chopped fresh coriander (including stalks).
 Tip all the vegetables and herbs into a large bowl.

-For the sesame mayo, place the mayo, sesame oil, lemon juice and a tbsp of water in a small bowl and mix to combine.
+For the sesame mayo, place the mayo, sesame oil, lemon juice and a tablespoon of water in a small bowl and mix to combine.
 Season with salt and pepper if needed.
 If you like a spicy kick, add some sriracha too!

 Tip the dressing onto your cabbage mix and toss to combine!